Coayer/minutePing/README.md

 # minutePing

-A status notifier written for the ESP8266 in MicroPython.
+Server status monitoring for the ESP8266 in MicroPython.
 Supports email notifications.

 ## Installation